The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-Although the $1s$, $2p$, and $2s$ states can be recognized, and the wave-functions that can be extracted via parity projection from different \texttt{quantumfdtd} states (see section~\ref{subsec_parity_proy}) are compatible, there are some differences between the 3 kinetic terms, due to finite volume errors or due to the discretization errors.
-A study of the former is performed in the next subsection~\ref{subsec_ex_increase_volume} where we increase the lattice volume to $N=128$.
+Although the $1s$, $2p$, and $2s$ states can be recognized, and the wave-functions that can be extracted via parity projection from different \texttt{quantumfdtd} states (see subsection~\ref{subsec:parity_projection}) are compatible, there are some differences between the 3 kinetic terms, due to finite volume effects or due to discretization errors.
+A study of the former is performed at the end of the section, where we increase the lattice volume to $N = 128$.

-For the FDTD kinetic term, $H_{K}^{(0)}$, the most prominent finite volume effect is a faster than expected decay of the $2p$ and $2s$ wave-functions close to the borders of the lattice volume which can be seen in Figs.~\ref{fig_comp_KIN_0} and~\ref{fig_fi_comp_KIN_0}.
+For the FDTD kinetic term, $H_{K}^{(0)}$, the most prominent finite volume effect is a faster than expected decay of the $2p$ and $2s$ wave-functions close to the borders of the lattice volume which can be seen in Fig.~\ref{fig:wf_comp_KIN_0}.
 This is expected because of the Dirichlet boundary conditions.
 The $1s$ wave-function decays exponentially, so that its theoretical value at the borders of the finite volume is also low and therefore, this wave-function is not as severely affected by the Dirichlet boundary conditions.

-For the FFT kinetic terms, $H_{K}^{(1)}$ and $H_{K}^{(2)}$, the most prominent finite size effects can be seen in Figs.~\ref{fig_comp_KIN_1}, \ref{fig_comp_KIN_2}, \ref{fig_fi_comp_KIN_1}, and~\ref{fig_fi_comp_KIN_2} and are located at values of $r$ close to the lattice spacing $A$.
-We remind that this artifact is due to the lattice implementation of the Coulomb potential.
-The periodic boundary conditions smoothen the behavior of the wave-function close to the borders, but at the expense of being less able to minimize the discretization artifacts for values close to the origin, where the continuum potential is actually divergent.
-This effect is not present for the $2p$ wave-function, that vanishes at the origin.
+For the FFT-based kinetic terms, $H_{K}^{(1)}$ and $H_{K}^{(2)}$, the most prominent discretization artefacts can be seen in Figs.~ \ref{fig:wf_comp_KIN_1}, and~\ref{fig:wf_comp_KIN_2} and are located at values of $r$ close to the lattice spacing $A$.
+It is very pronounced due to the hard UV cutoff of the high momentum modes in the FFT.
+This effect is not present for the $2p$ wave-function, that vanishes at the origin and effectively suppresses contributions from the hardest modes.
 But it is especially prominent for the $2s$ wave-function.